Here's Your 90-Day Grateful Patient Donor Engagement Strategy

 CHANNEL: Handwritten Note or Email

-A handwritten to once again thank the patient for trusting you with their care will be unexpected and warmly received.
+A handwritten note to once again thank the patient for trusting you with their care will be unexpected and warmly received.
 In fact, including a handwritten note in your outreach can increase response rates by up to 30%.

 That said, handwritten notes don’t need to go to everyone.
 Focus on patients who had a strong care experience, formed a connection with their care team, or show higher giving potential through wealth screening.
 To keep it manageable, enlist volunteers or interns to write a batch of heartfelt notes in advance, leaving room to personalize them later.